Links

 Tables

-A table is the primary tool on Redivis to view and investigate data.
+A table is where tabular data is stored on Redivis.
 A table can be thought of as a grid made up of variables (columns) and rows (records).
 You'll see tables:

-Every table has three tabs where you can view the data and interact with it in different ways:
+Every table has a table viewer where you can explore the data, given you have appropriate .
+There are three tabs where you can view the data and interact with it in different ways:

 Field